Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Data Pipeline

 \paragraph{User-related fields} Assuming that some data related to the author of the tweet could be informative, we considered parts of it.
 In particular, hypothesizing that popular accounts may have large influence, we used data fields that relate to the popularity of a user.

 \paragraph{Tweet-related fields} The previously mentioned tweet streamer collects the sample tweet upon its creation.
-At the time, retweet count, favourites count, and quote count are zero and they would not aid the predictions.
+At the time, retweet count, favourites count, and quote count are zero, thus, they would not aid the predictions.
 Acknowledging this, we selected tweet-related fields that describe the tweet's content rather than its popularity.
-These fields include number of media objects in the tweet, whether it is a quote tweet or a retweet, whether it contains sensitive language, and, finally, the main body of the tweet.
+These fields include the number of media objects in the tweet, e.g.\ whether it is a quote tweet or a retweet, whether it contains sensitive language, and, finally, the main body of the tweet.

 After refactoring and pruning, the entire dataset was sorted and indexed by JSON line objects' creation timestamps, after which the dataset was stored in a Parquet format.
-The pipeline ensured the tweets are stored in a tabular manner (rather than a tree structure), making columnar processing, compression/decompression efficient.
+This pipeline ensured the tweets are stored in a tabular manner (rather than a tree structure), making columnar processing, compression/decompression efficient.